Graduation Rates

 Schedule an Info Session

-We are excited that you are considering applying to the Program in Occupational Therapy at Washington University.
-Please join us for a Zoom Information Session.
-Current faculty members will discuss the Program and answer questions about admissions, our entry-level degree programs, student life or any question you may have.
+We are excited that you are considering applying to WashU Medicine Program in Occupational Therapy.
+Please join us for a Zoom Information Session for either our entry-level MSOT or OTD degrees or our online post-professional OTD.
+Current faculty members will discuss the degree program and answer any question you may have.
 We are offering these sessions on the following days and times.
 The content is the same for each one, so you only need to sign up for one.

-Upcoming Info sessions:
+Upcoming ENTRY-LEVEL Degree ZOOM Info sessions: